TimmsIO/timmsio.github.io/_posts/2017-10-28-simplesec-reasonable-security-advice-for-all.md

 ### Use a Password Manager

 This is an easy win.
 Password managers actually decrease security fatigue in my experience.
-On top of that, they are extremely easy to adopt because they just pick up your passwords when you enter them.
-After a month of using one, it will probably have all your passwords.
+On top of that, they are extremely easy to adopt because they just pick up your passwords as you use them.
+After a month of use, it will probably have all your passwords.

 ### Use Multi-Factor Auth